Evaluating Black-Box Vulnerabilities with Wasserstein-Constrained Data Perturbations: Additional Experimental Analysis

+The evolution of the mean criteria indicates how a change in a specific feature affects the output.
+The variance criteria on the other hand, shows stability with respect to projection of the dataset.

-The \textit{Boston Housing} dataset contains $n=506$ observations and $p = 12$ features.
+The \textit{Boston Housing} dataset contains $n=506$ observations and $d = 12$ features.
 Each point represents houses in Boston and the target is the price of the house to be sold.
 The variables we are interested in are \textit{lstat, rm, dis, crim} and \textit{nox}.
 Respectively, they represent percentage of lower status of the population, average number of rooms per dwelling, weighted distances to five Boston employment centers, per capita crime rate by town and nitric oxides concentration (parts per 10 million).

-We trained Gradient Boosting and Random Forest models in randomly chosen 80\% of the observations and tested in 20\% remaining ones.
-We again used $\alpha = 0.05$ and 21 regularly sampled values of $\tau$ in $[-1, 1]$ to generate the figures.

-Two important curves draw the attention when looking at the plots in Figure \ref{fig:reg}: the red and the blue ones, related respectively to \textit{lstat} and \textit{rm}.
+We trained Gradient Boosting and Random Forest in randomly chosen 80\% of the observations and tested in 20\% remaining ones.
+Two important curves draw the attention when looking at Figure~\ref{fig:reg}: the red and the blue ones, related respectively to \textit{lstat} and \textit{rm}.
 It's reasonable that more rooms in a house make an increase in price.
 The feature \textit{lstat} has the opposite influence: lower values of it forces a decrease in price.
 The other features are less influential, since there is no big change in the average price with different values of $\tau$.
 It is clear that these curves are almost horizontal.
 When looking at price variance, another feature seems to create some instability: \textit{dis}.
 Houses closer to Boston employment centers, $\tau<0$, have heterogeneous prices while houses far to Boston employment centers, $\tau>0$, have less variability in prices.